famaouzi/DataCamp-Projects/README.md

-# DataScience-Projects
+# DataCamp-Projects
-This is several Data Science projects I've completed.
+This is several DataCamp's projects I've completed.